Align the Front Teeth for a Proper Bite

 The canine teeth are some of the most important teeth in the mouth.
 Their long roots make them incredibly strong, and they help guide the alignment of the other front teeth.
 A canine tooth, also called an eyetooth, has a tendency to become impacted or stuck behind the gums.
 An impacted canine tooth can sometimes erupt properly into the dental arch, but treatment from an oral and maxillofacial surgeon is often necessary.

 In most cases, an orthodontist can use braces and other dental devices to align the teeth and make room for the canines to grow in normally.
 Teeth can become impacted for many different reasons, including having extra teeth, dental overcrowding, or growths blocking the eruption path.
-Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, and Dr. Sohaib Soliman are trained to evaluate and treat impacted canine teeth to ensure they achieve proper function and position in the mouth.
+Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, and Dr. Kevin Huang are trained to evaluate and treat impacted canine teeth to ensure they achieve proper function and position in the mouth.

 Expose and Bond Procedure